 It's such a pleasure doing hummingbird

-Nature and all its beauty is awesome!
+Nature and all its beauty are awesome!
 When the light hits the hummingbird's iridescent feathers, they shine like jewels in the sunlight.

 It is a challenge for the artist